Anne Murray: 1990s–2000s

 Murray's last charting single in the U.S. was 1991's "Everyday", which appeared on Billboard's Country Singles chart.
 In 1996, Murray signed on with a new manager, Bruce Allen.
 She recorded her first live album in 1997, and in 1999, she released What a Wonderful World, a platinum inspirational album, which went to No. 1 Contemporary Christian, No. 4 Country and No. 38 pop.
 Murray's last charting single in Canada was the title track "What a Wonderful World" in 2000.

+Murray was briefly mentioned in the Oscar-nominated satirical song "Blame Canada," which appeared in the 1999 film South Park: Bigger, Longer & Uncut.
+Although the tune contained the line "With all their hockey hullabaloo/And that bitch Anne Murray, too", the singer indicated that she was not offended by the song (although she did turn down a chance to sing it at the Oscars telecast that year, pleading a prior commitment).

 She released Country Croonin' in 2002, the follow-up to her successful 1993 album, Croonin'.
 In 2004, she released I'll Be Seeing You in Canada only, which features a collection of songs from the early 20th century to the mid-1940s.
 The 2005 American version, titled All of Me, features a bonus disc containing many of her hit singles.
 The album is dedicated to her friend Cynthia McReynolds who died of cancer.

 On December 26, 2004, Murray joined other Canadian music stars in the Canada for Asia Telethon, a three-hour, tsunami relief concert broadcast on CBC Television (January 13, 2005) to support CARE Canada's efforts.
 Bryan Adams and Murray closed the show with a duet, "What Would It Take".

 On October 10, 2007, Murray announced that she would embark on her final major tour.
 She toured in February and March 2008 in the U.S. on the "Coast-to-Coast – One Last Time" tour followed by a run in April and May in Canada.
 Murray's final public concert was held at the Sony Centre in Toronto on May 23, 2008.

 The studio album Anne Murray Duets: Friends & Legends was released in November 2007 in Canada and January 2008 in the U.S. The album comprised 17 tracks that included many of Murray's biggest hits over her four-decade career, re-recorded as duets with other established, rising, and – in one case – deceased female singers.
 These artists included Céline Dion, Shania Twain, k.d. lang, Nelly Furtado, Jann Arden, Québec's Isabelle Boulay, Murray's daughter Dawn Langstroth, Olivia Newton-John, Emmylou Harris, Martina McBride, Shelby Lynne, Amy Grant, Carole King, the Indigo Girls, Irish sextet Celtic Woman, Dusty Springfield, and Sarah Brightman.
 The duet with soprano Brightman was of her 1970 hit song, "Snowbird".